Applied Part 10. Protecting Metrics from Goodhart: Guard Metrics and Emergency Mode

 book2/examples/goodhart-validator/specs/validation.yaml— invariants and red button check.

-book2/examples/goodhart-validator/fixtures/baseline_metrics.json— baseline (MTTR 660s, silent_p0 0.02).book2/examples/goodhart-validator/fixtures/new_metrics_good.json— improvement without blind spots.book2/examples/goodhart-validator/fixtures/new_metrics_bad.json— "MTTR blindness" (290s, silent_p0 0.18).book2/examples/goodhart-validator/fixtures/new_metrics_drift.json— correlation edge drift.book2/examples/goodhart-validator/scripts/run_validation.py,compare_drift.py,ci_gate.py.
+book2/examples/goodhart-validator/fixtures/baseline_metrics.json— baseline (MTTR 660s, silent_p0 0.02).book2/examples/goodhart-validator/fixtures/new_metrics_good.json— improvement without blind spots.book2/examples/goodhart-validator/fixtures/new_metrics_bad.json— "MTTR blindness" (290s, silent_p0 0.18).book2/examples/goodhart-validator/fixtures/new_metrics_drift.json— drift along edge correlations.book2/examples/goodhart-validator/scripts/run_validation.py,compare_drift.py,ci_gate.py.

 Steps

 cd book2/examples/goodhart-validator.
-Expected: you are in the example directory, no additional dependencies needed.- Run "good":
+Expectation: you are in the example directory, no additional dependencies.- "Good" run:

-python3 scripts/run_validation.py --validation specs/validation.yaml --metrics fixtures/new_metrics_good.json. *Expected: exit code 0, statusPASS, all three invariantsOK.* - Run "MTTR blindness":
+python3 scripts/run_validation.py --validation specs/validation.yaml --metrics fixtures/new_metrics_good.json. *Expectation: return code 0, statusPASS, all three invariantsOK.* - "MTTR blindness" run:

 Bad: looking only at MTTR — the release is faster, seems "better."

-- Run drift against drift fixture:
+- Drift run against the drift fixture:

-python3 scripts/compare_drift.py --baseline fixtures/baseline_metrics.json --new fixtures/new_metrics_drift.json. *Expected:edge_drift > 0.12, exit code 1.* - Control: same
+python3 scripts/compare_drift.py --baseline fixtures/baseline_metrics.json --new fixtures/new_metrics_drift.json. *Expectation:edge_drift > 0.12, return code 1.* - Control: the same

-compare_drift.pyagainst good metrics. *Expected:edge_drift <= 0.12, exit code 0.* - Full CI gate:
+compare_drift.pyagainst good metrics. *Expectation:edge_drift <= 0.12, return code 0.* - Full CI gateway:

 If you have Qwen Code installed and need an explanation for review, perform a separate optional step: